Dr. Daniel Labow

 In this sense, he often approaches patient care by combining different treatments to produce the most desirable results.

-Treatments utilized by Dr. Labow for mesothelioma include surgery for mesothelioma, chemotherapy, and the HIPEC procedure.
+Treatments utilized by Dr. Labow for mesothelioma include surgery for mesothelioma, HIPEC, and more.

 Highlights of Dr. Labow’s Medical Career